AP Research with Dr. Malhotra

 This portfolio notebook should be reviewed throughout the year as a formative assessment component of the course and should be maintained by the student as evidence of participating in research to show to academic counselors, college admission officers, and faculty members.

-During their research and investigation, students are expected to collaborate with scientists/expert advisers (approved by the The Center) from local colleges, universities and industry.
+During their research and investigation, students are expected to reach out to highly qualified expert advisors, collaborate with scientists/expert advisers (approved by the The Center) from local colleges, universities and industry.
 All students are required to use primary and secondary research to complete a detailed research project in AP Research this year.
 While working toward their research projects, they are expected to practice good work ethics and use critical thinking skills throughout the course.
 However, students interested in conducting lab research over summer or next year, must meet all the pre-requisites this year and have a proof of acceptance into a professional lab by the end of this year.

 Links to Academic Competitions, Summer Programs, etc. Start here if interested in furthering your research or look at The Center's Senior Culminating Experience page for information on what senior year looks like if you are 1) Giving back to the/a community or 2) proposing a solution.